UNCF Awards Grant to Wiley University with Support from NFL “Inspire Change”

 incarcerated citizens enrolled in the Second Chance Pell Program

-Through its collaboration with the NFL’s Inspire Change initiative, UNCF has awarded a grant to UNCF-member Wiley College in Marshall, TX, to expand its reach to include incarcerated students enrolled in the Second Chance Pell Program (SCP).
+Through its collaboration with the NFL’s Inspire Change initiative, UNCF has awarded a grant to UNCF-member Wiley University in Marshall, TX, to expand its reach to include incarcerated students enrolled in the Second Chance Pell Program (SCP).

 The grant will help the institution’s transition to a more robust learning management system, provide new tablets and textbooks and cover other technical expenses.
 The SCP creates partnerships between colleges and universities and the prison system to enable incarcerated students access to Pell Grant funds for education.
 Wiley has worked successfully with three correctional facilities: David Wade Correctional Center, Raymond Laborde Correctional Center and Riverbend Detention Center.
 The grant intends to help offset the financial strain that historically Black colleges and universities (HBCUs) may experience while implementing necessary technology upgrades.
-UNCF will continue to be a resource for Wiley College and other UNCF-member schools alike to support SCP and social justice efforts.
+UNCF will continue to be a resource for Wiley University and other UNCF-member schools alike to support SCP and social justice efforts.

 “If not for this program, I would still be wondering what was next when I got out,” said Courtney Moses, an SCP alumnus who is already considering graduate school opportunities.